Semiclassical transport in two-dimensional Dirac materials with spatially variable tilt: Introduction

 \section{Introduction}

-Before the emergence of Dirac materials~\cite{wehling2014dirac,katsnelson2012graphene}, the Dirac equation was thought to describe behavior of elementary particles at extermely high energies and velocities comparable to the speed of light where relativistic effects become inevitable.
-Dirac solids differ from other solids in that they offer "Dirac fermions" at mundane sub eV energy scales~\cite{Fukuyama2012,Isobe2022,Fransson2016}.
+Before the emergence of Dirac materials~\cite{wehling2014dirac,katsnelson2012graphene}, the Dirac equation was thought to describe behavior of elementary particles at extremely high energies and velocities comparable to the speed of light where relativistic effects become inevitable.
+Dirac solids differ from other solids in that they offer "Dirac fermions" at mundane sub-eV energy scales~\cite{Fukuyama2012,Isobe2022,Fransson2016}.
 Interestingly their sub-eV energy scale makes them attractive for sub-eV dark matter detection~\cite{Geilhufe2020}.

-What else can a Dirac solid offer that the rest of solids can not provide?
-To ansewr this question, let us note that the typical dispersion relation $\hbar^2k^2/(2m^*)$ of ordinary conductors versus the dispersion $v_F\sqrt{|\bs k|^2+(mv_F)^2}$ of Dirac solids is reminiscent of the difference between Gallilean spacetime versus the Minkowski spacetime.
-As such, the Dirac equation in solids naturally follows if one assumes an underlying Minkowski spacetime structure where the upper limit of speeds instead of $c$ is $v_F$~\cite{Volovik2016,Lukose2007,SaharPolarization,Gallerati2022,HornerThesis2022}.

-The nice thing about Dirac equation in solids is that starting from an emergent Lorentz-invariant formulation, one can easily violate the Lorentz invariance~\cite{Babak2022}.
-In fact the two branches of the Dirac dispersion relation in solids correspond to upper (conduction) and lower (valence) bands of pertinent solids.
-As such, it is quite natural to expect the crossing of the two bands to deviate from being symmetric along the energy axis~\cite{Hirata2016,Kajita2014,Kiswandhi2021}.
-A generalized chiral symmetry can protect the crossing~\cite{Aoki2011}.
-Otherwise the crossing will be gapped out.